usc-isi-i2/t2wml/docs/grammar.md

 The T2WML grammar is based on yaml files that can contain custom T2WML statements.

-Therefore T2WML files must conform to [[yaml 1.1 standards](https://yaml.org/spec/1.1/)].
-(The yaml standards most likely to trip up a T2WML universe are those regarding [[escaping strings](http://blogs.perl.org/users/tinita/2018/03/strings-in-yaml---to-quote-or-not-to-quote.html)], if you want a shorter document to read)
+Therefore T2WML files must conform to [yaml 1.1 standards](https://yaml.org/spec/1.1/).
+(The yaml standards most likely to trip up a T2WML universe are those regarding [escaping strings](http://blogs.perl.org/users/tinita/2018/03/strings-in-yaml---to-quote-or-not-to-quote.html), if you want a shorter document to read)

 ## The T2WML Language
 <span id="language"></span>